 Instructions

-• DRESSING: Combine all of the dressing ingredients in a jar.
+• Combine all the dressing ingredients in a jar.
+Add 2 teaspoons lemon zest and 2 tablespoons freshly squeezed lemon juice.
 Season to taste with salt and pepper.
 (I add 1/2 teaspoon salt and 1/4 teaspoon pepper.)
 Cover and shake vigorously to combine.
 Refrigerate while preparing the rest of the salad.

-• SALAD:ย To the bowl of cooked and cooled lentils, add in the coarsely chopped sun-dried tomatoes, diced cucumber, diced red onion, finely chopped parsley, and feta cheese.
+• To the bowl of cooked and cooled lentils, add the coarsely chopped sun-dried tomatoes, diced cucumber, diced red onion, finely chopped parsley, and feta cheese.

 Recipe Notes

-Note 3: Onion: This recipe uses about 1/2 of a large red onion.
-We love the bite red onion adds, but note that it does intensify as this dish is stored.
-If you are sensitive to red onion, feel free to reduce or leave out this ingredient.
+Note 3: I love the bite red onion adds, but it does intensify as this dish is stored.
+If you are sensitive to red onion, feel free to reduce or leave it out.
 Alternatively, it can be replaced with green onions or shallots, which are both a bit milder.

 Nutrition